Sample Poultry Farming Business Plan Template

 1. Bad litter management

-This may sound pessimistic but you see, nobody smiles all the time.
-No known method will keep all your chicken alive.
+This may sound not very optimistic, but you see, nobody smiles all the time.
+No known method will keep all your chickens alive.
 Some will die.
 If you have 500 layers, you cannot get 500 eggs every day.

-Some layers may not lay eggs, while some lay each 26 hours.
-If you think about that, you’ll know the reason why you cannot pick 500 eggs from 500 layers.
+Some layers may not lay eggs, while some lay every 26 hours.
+If you think about that, you’ll know why you cannot pick 500 eggs from 500 layers.

 1. Underestimating Predators.

-Predators, as explained earlier are the enemies of your chicken.
-Some of them want to eat them while others just love to hurt them for fun—hawks, Raccoons, Foxes, snakes, soldier ants, and some others.
+Predators, as explained earlier, are the enemies of your chicken.
+Some want to eat them, while others love to hurt them for fun—hawks, Raccoons, Foxes, snakes, soldier ants, and others.
 If you don’t keep the environment of your farm very clean and well-guided, any of these predators can come at the time you least expect them.

 For instance, soldier ants will not notify you of their plan to visit your farm, nor will snakes.
 Even your Bingo dog could “joyfully” hurt your chickens when you’re not around if your farm is so loose.

 Don’t underestimate predators.
-Prevent them from coming nearby making your farm’s surrounding very clean and protected.
+Prevent them from coming nearby, making your farm’s surroundings clean and protected.

-1. Not knowing when the chickens are uncomfortable and how to attend to them.
+1. They do not know when the chickens are uncomfortable and how to attend to them.

-2. Using Metal Roofing for poultry pens.
-As mentioned earlier, this causes heat, and affects egg productivity, and the health of the birds.
+2. I am using Metal Roofing for poultry pens.
+As mentioned earlier, this causes heat, affecting egg productivity and the birds’ health.

 I have explained this earlier.
 Take note.
 Stampede kills human beings (as strong as we are).
 Imagine how much effect that could have on the fragile chickens.

 Don’t go all alone.
 Make friends and relate with poultry farmers in your locality.
-Have some experienced people (one or two) who you can call at any time and ask questions.
+Have some experienced people (one or two) who you can call anytime and ask questions.

-If possible (a must for a real farm), have a veterinarian at hand.
+If possible (a must for an authentic farm), have a veterinarian.
 Anything can happen at any time.
-He might have to diagnose to see what exactly is wrong with some unwell birds.
+He might have to diagnose to see what is wrong with some unwell birds.

-If some of these professionals and consultants require a certain fee, instead negotiate the fee than go alone without them.
+If some of these professionals and consultants require a certain fee, instead of negotiating the cost, they go alone without it.

 You may want to save 100 dollars and lose 1,000 dollars.